DenyVeyten/sfcc-users/README.md

 npx sfcc-users add
 ```

-The program will ask you to enter one or several emails (comma-separated).
+The tool will ask you to enter one or several emails (comma-separated).

 <img src="demo/add-demo.svg?raw=true"/>